MikkelHebel/Project-Sarcina/README.md

 You can also fork this project and learn from it!

 ## Setup
-To run the project we used [Replit](http://replit.com) it's a free software hosting site where you can collaborate on projects with your friends!
-Alternatively you can download the code and run it locally on your own computer.
+To run the project we used [Replit](http://replit.com) it's a free software hosting site where you can collaborate on projects with your friends or colleges!
+Alternatively you can download the code and run it locally on your own computer or purchase / rent a web server to host it on.

 ## Tech Stack
 For the frontend we used HTML and CSS. and JavaScript for the backend.